cheomanigua/godot/rpg/README.md

 ### Actual combat system
 - When Player enters the creature's Zone2D collision shape, his chance to hit the creature is the percentage of Player's **Dexterity** skill.
 For instance: if Player's **Dexterity** skill is 4, there is a 40% chances to hit the creature.
 - When Player hits the creature, the damage provoked is a random generated number between 1 and Player's **Strength** skill.
+- When Player hits the creature, there is a 10% chance to inflict a critical.
+In this case, the damage doubles.

 ### Desired combat system
 Combat is separated in two stages: